abigailmcdonnell/model-democracy/README.md

 Abigail McDonnell, Adam Michael Bauer, Cristian Proistosescu

+Processed data is available as netcdf files.

+'cmip6_esgf_download_vars.txt' details information to download CMIP6 data from ESGF used in this experiment.

 To run on google colab:
 Please update the mount to import the pre-processed dataset.
 Also, make a shortcut to your Google drive with the shared folder.
 This can be done by right clicking on the shared "Abigail_McDonnell" folder, selecting "Add shortcut to Drive", and clicking on the "MyDrive" option.